Toooomey/primal-gym/README.md

 ### Frameworks, libraries and programs used

+* [Bootstrap V5.1](https://getbootstrap.com/docs/5.1/getting-started/introduction/) - Used to assist with responsivness.
 * Bootstrap V5.1 - Used to assist with responsivness.
 * JQuery - Used to make navbar + tables responsive.
 * Font Awesome - Used for navbar brand logo.